 So I’m not as vocal as I should be about it, because we have it easy.
 But it’s a nasty message for my sons to absorb.
 How will this affect what they expect of themselves when they become fathers?

 It’s our responsibility to fight toxic fatherhood

-White knights and tough-guy super heroes in books and pop culture aren’t helping.
+White knights and tough-guy super heroes in books aren’t helping.
 Our boys look up to these stoic heroes as pinnacles of masculinity, and writers give them nothing but fists and guns to handle conflict.

 And yet – we’re asking for their fathers to show vulnerability and nurturing behavior they never grew up with.
-We want our men to snuggle, empathize, and pick up their share of domestic work, while remaining strong, stoic, and ready to save the day.
+We want our men to snuggle, empathize, to carry their share of domestic work and childcare, while remaining strong, stoic, and ready to save the day.